blockchain-lab-um/ssi-snap-docs/docs/ssi-snap-tutorial/implementation.md

 ---
-sidebar_position: 2
+sidebar_position: 7
 ---

-# Getting Started
+# How to use the SSI Snap?

 The **SSI Snap** is a MetaMask Snap, that can handle **DIDs**, securely store **VCs**, create **VPs** and is designed to be blockchain-agnostic.

----

-## User

-### Using the Snap

-In order to install and test the Snap, you will need to install [MetaMask Flask](https://metamask.io/flask/).
-For full functionality, creating a delegate is required, which costs some gas, hence some ether is required!

-You can install the Snap by simply connecting to our [Platform](https://blockchain-lab-um.github.io/course-dapp/) or select it from the [Snaplist](https://snaplist.org/)

-#### Testing on testnet

-To test on the testnet get some test ether from a [rinkeby faucet](https://faucets.chain.link/rinkeby).
-The snap can be tested on our [Platform](https://blockchain-lab-um.github.io/course-dapp/).

----

-## Developer

-### Implementing the Snap in a dApp
+## Implementing the Snap in a dApp

 For snap to work, users will have to install it and connect to the dApp.
 Once user connects MetaMask to the dApp, dApp can request a list of installed snaps.
 If SSI Snap is not installed user can be requested to install it.